agoragames/torus/README.rst

         # A dictionary similar to kairos with a few additions

-        # One of (series, histogram, count).
+        # One of (series, histogram, count, gauge).
 Optional, defaults to "count".
         type: 'histogram'

         # The host on which the timeseries is stored.
 If no scheme defined,